 A FARM IN EVERY NEIGHBORHOOD

-Now that Koiner Farm is permanently preserved, CKC has set its sights on creating a network of neighborhood farms throughout the urban communities of Montgomery County and Prince Georges County.
-CKC is currently drafting a Master Conservation Plan for this area that will determine where and how other urban farms should be established and/or protected.
+Now that Koiner Farm has been permanently preserved, CKC has set its sights on creating a network of neighborhood farms throughout the urban communities of Montgomery County and Prince Georges County.
+We have created a Master Conservation Plan (CKC view only) that identifies where and how other urban farms can be established, managed and stewarded for generations to come.
 Our vision for a network of urban farms has been called the 'urban agriculture reserve' of Montgomery County and it strategically aligns with the THRIVE 2050 Vision and Goals for Montgomery County.
 It is also supports the carbon drawdown initiatives of the County's Climate Action Plan.